What Is the Nordic Diet and Is It Healthy?

 You may have heard of the Mediterranean diet and some of the health benefit associated with its staple foods such as whole grains, fruits, vegetables, healthy fats and lean proteins.
-Another similar diet called the Nordic diet has been gaining popularity recently.
+Another similar diet called the Nordic diet has also been gaining popularity recently.
 It holds great promise for helping with weight loss and other health issues like high cholesterol and high blood sugar, but it's important to understand how this eating style works before you dive in and try it for yourself.
-Here, we break down what the Nordic diet is, what you can eat on the Nordic diet and what the science says.
+Here, we break down what the Nordic diet is, what you can eat on the Nordic diet and what the science says about its healthfulness.

 The Nordic diet is inspired by the eating habits of several Nordic countries: Denmark, Iceland, Finland, Norway and Sweden.
 This region is influenced largely by what its unique location has to offer, and the traditional diet includes:

-Similar to the USDA's Dietary Guidelines for Americans, the Nordic region has its own published set of philosophies called the Nordic Nutrition Recommendations (NNR), the latest of which was published in 2012.
+Similar to the USDA's Dietary Guidelines for Americans, the Nordic region has its own published set of philosophies called the Nordic Nutrition Recommendations (NNR), the latest of which was their recommendations for 2022 published in 2020.
 It emphasizes "food patterns and nutrient intakes that, in combination with sufficient and varied physical activity, are optimal for development and function of the body and that contribute to a reduced risk of certain diet-associated diseases."

 Fish is a great source of protein and omega-3 fatty acids, which are beneficial for both your heart and brain health.
 While fish can sometimes be pricey, it doesn't have to be.
 Check what's on sale, and don't forget about the frozen aisle.
-Even canned fish like salmon, sardines and tuna are other budget-friendly ways to up your seafood intake.
+Canned fish like salmon, sardines and tuna are other budget-friendly ways to up your seafood intake.
 There are also plenty of plant-based protein sources you can try to incorporate into your diet, such as nuts, seeds and legumes.

-Limiting processed foods—they tend to be full of sodium and sugar—and products with additives, such as added sugar or preservatives, is one of the best things you can do for your diet.
+Limiting processed foods—they tend to be higher in added sodium and sugar—and products with additives, such as added sugar or preservatives, is one of the best things you can do for your diet.
 Cooking more at home, and in turn eating out less, is a great way to be most consistent with your healthy eating pattern (and can help you save money).

-The diet also stresses consuming organic produce when possible.
-Eating seasonally means you'll get your produce at peak ripeness, when it contains the most nutritional benefits.
-If you can't find certain fresh fruits or vegetables locally when they're in season, don't shy away from frozen, which is a great alternative.
-(Just avoid any with added sugars, seasonings or sauces.)
+Eating seasonally also means you'll get your produce at peak ripeness, when it contains the most nutritional benefits.
+If you can't find certain fresh fruits or vegetables locally when they're in season, don't shy away from frozen, which is a great affordable alternative.
+(Just be mindful of any added sugars, seasonings or sauces.)

 According to a recent World Health Organization Health Evidence Network Synthesis Report, "The Nordic diet is predominantly plant based and locally sourced, thus ensuring more environmentally friendly production with reduced waste."